Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 It is necessary to choose a dosimeter that is versatile, suitable and effective for different types of specific tasks.
 Radiation protection equipment must be capable of measuring low-dose-rate gamma rays, for example for monitoring sludge returns, as well as the high-dose-rate range fields that can arise in certain accidental situations, such as emergencies involving the recovery of an unprotected X-ray source.

 Employees likely to be exposed to high levels of radiation, as in industrial radiography, must also wear a real-time dosimeter.
 The active dosimeter must be attached to your clothing at all times.
 These dosimeters trigger an alarm that lets wearers know when they are receiving a high dose of radiation and take countermeasures for their safety.
+Radiation exposure data are then transmitted and logged in the SISERI system, which consolidates and stores exposure results for each worker.

 Following ALARA principles